emqx/emqx-docs/en_US/deploy/upgrade-cluster.md

 - Make sure that you are running EMQX cluster release 4.4.x.
 - You have read the [release notes](../changes/all-changes-ee.md).
-- Your deployment environment is capable of running VMs with one of [operating systems supported by EMQX](install.md), or docker containers.
+- Your deployment environment is capable of running VMs with one of the [operating systems supported by EMQX](./install.md), or docker containers.
 - You have sufficient disk space and memory available for the upgrade.
 - You have reviewed any specific prerequisites mentioned in [Performance Tuning (Linux)](../performance/tune.md).